 mastery of your dynamic public speaking skills.

-will laugh has to do with confidence.
+The second reason for delivering your punch line to someone you know will laugh has to do with confidence.
 There is little chance that you

 will get old sourpuss to laugh no matter what you do.
 If you kill